Supreme Court doesn’t block Texas abortion law, sets hearing

 But the Texas law was written to evade early federal court review by putting enforcement of it into the hands of private citizens, rather than state officials.

-The focus of the high court arguments will not be on the abortion ban, but whether the Justice Department can sue and obtain a court order that effectively prevents the law from being enforced, the Supreme Court said in its brief order.
+The focus of the high court arguments will not be on the abortion ban, but whether the Justice Department and the providers can sue and obtain a court order that effectively prevents the law from being enforced, the Supreme Court said in its brief order.

 If the law stays in effect, “no decision of this Court is safe.
 States need not comply with, or even challenge, precedents with which they disagree.
 They may simply outlaw the exercise of whatever rights they disfavor,” the Biden administration wrote in a brief filed earlier in the day.